Code-SameerKhan/Revenue-generation-prediction/README.md

 Based on the features available for a website we need to predict whether a visit from a customer would result in generation in revenue.

-By analysis of a customer's behaviour pattern e.g- type of product been searched, duration of stay, we can determine the optimal variation that would corresponds to maximization of correlation of dependancy of target variable on independent feature.
+By analysis of a customer's behaviour pattern e.g- type of product been searched, duration of stay, we can determine the optimal variation that would corresponds to maximization of correlation of dependency of target variable on independent feature.

 # Number of customers in various features
 ![](visuals/count-features.png)